cesarvr/blog/content/post/self-deploy.md

 ```

 This command will remove the project and all the generated components from OpenShift.

+> You don't need to delete your project before starting a new one, you can just continuing using --cloud options to override existing images.

 Hope this module simplify a bit your life when developing micro-services using Node.js, also you can contribute to [this module](https://github.com/cesarvr/okd-runner) by suggesting improvement or by opening an [issue](https://github.com/cesarvr/okd-runner/issues) or sending PR.